epfl-ada/ada-2022-project-error141/README.md

 ## Research questions:
 * How has the role of women in American cinema evolved through the decades?
 * Are women having more active roles lately?
 Is this activeness more related to the film genres that women usually play in, for example, family or romantic movies?
-* What action and descriptive adjectives are most often associated with female characters?
+* What action are most often associated with female characters?
 Are they different from the ones associated with their male counterpart?
-* Is there any correlation between active/passive roles of a woman and a positive/negative connotation?
-Are negatively connotated women more active than positively connotated ones?
 * Can we predict a character’s gender from the verbs and adjectives associated with them?

 ## Additional dataset